 Illustration of the height and spacing of music samples; courtesy: Wikimedia.org.

-Because it is random, it is not harmonically related to the music; and therefore in musical terms dissonant (or lousy sounding).
+Because it is random, jitter is not harmonically related to the music; and therefore in musical terms dissonant (or lousy sounding).
 So while bits are in fact bits, there is much more on the interface between the transport and a DAC, than bits.
 There is also jitter and noise, and noise causes jitter.

 For those of you who don’t much care, and just want your music to sound good, it gets both better and worse 🙂

 There are more problems- primarily related to electrical noise but I think they are less severe than jitter and certainly are another topic.
 These can be overcome by good practices of isolating the USB output, or the input, and powering that “clean”side from a clean power supply.
 Like I do.

 I hope this has shown you that sound differences from transports and digital signals are neither snake oil nor mysterious, only annoying.
 I will make only one recommendation: make sure that SPDIF connection is a true 75 ohm cable.
 It need not be a fancy audiophile cable.
 It can be amazon basics.
 It can be cheap Schiit (I think they call them that).
 But it must be 75Ω.